News Roundup: WordPress SEO Plugins to Disable Core XML Sitemaps

 Google employs over 10,000 of these human Search Quality Raters, who mainly help the search engine evaluate the authority and trustworthiness of certain websites.

-However, Sullivan explained the role of these human evaluators (opens in a new tab) and has confirmed what we’ve known for a long time—they don’t directly influence rankings.
+However, (opens in a new tab) and has confirmed what we’ve known for a long time—they don’t directly influence rankings.